 Can I pay off a HELOC early?

-Yes, though some lenders charge an early closure fee (typically if you close the line within two to three years).
-Check your loan agreement before prepaying.
+Yes — you can repay your HELOC balance at any time.
+However, some lenders charge an early closure fee if you close the line within two to three years of opening it (typically $300–$500).
+Check your loan agreement before fully prepaying and closing.
+Paying down the balance without closing the line incurs no penalty at most lenders.

 What happens to my HELOC if I sell my home?